MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organize-users/create-a-new-group.md

 Groups make user management easy via automatic enrollment, bulk user onboarding, course assignments, announcements and monitoring learner progress.

 > [!NOTE]
-> If your platform is setup with **Azure AD as login identity *and* Microsoft Teams as an end point**, you won't be allowed to create groups from the management portal.
+> If your platform is setup with **Microsoft Entra ID (Azure AD) as login identity *and* Microsoft Teams as an end point**, you won't be allowed to create groups from the management portal.
 All the user management activities have to be performed inside Microsoft Teams.

-In this article, you will learn how to create a new group on the management portal.

 ## Permissions Level